Health Equity and Community Outreach

 Health Equity

-Our NHRMC Family Medicine Residency embraces and takes seriously a commitment to diversity, equity, and inclusion (DEI).
-In our residency program, this embodies ongoing critical assessment of personal biases, our interactions with each other and patients/families, as well as systemic factors that contribute to health disparities.
-Though cultural awareness, competency, and respect are necessary for high quality and effective health care, these are insufficient without exploration of personal bias and application through cultural humility.
+The New Hanover Regional Medical Center Family Medicine Residency program embraces and takes seriously a commitment to belonging.
+We embody this through ongoing assessment of personally held beliefs, our interactions with each other and patients/families, as well as social drivers that contribute to clinical health gaps.
+Cultural awareness, respect for all patients, and personalized, individualized care are essential to achieve high quality and effective care.

-Out of respect for the time needed for these activities and developing a DEI lens, we have created a Health Equity curriculum as an immersion program embedded longitudinally throughout all three years of residency training (shown below).
-We expect this curriculum to facilitate an understanding of how sociocultural determinants interplay within the social ecologic framework to affect health outcomes.
+Out of respect for the time needed for these activities and developing a lens of belonging, we have created a health equity curriculum as an experiential program embedded longitudinally throughout all three years of residency training (shown in the following table).
+We expect this curriculum to facilitate an understanding of how to provide consistently high-quality care for all populations through understanding the interplay of culture, social drivers of health, health behaviors, and health outcomes.

 R1 |